odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 **Is Slim the right tool for me?
 When should I consider Slim and when not?**

-You might consider a microframework like Slim if you:
+You might consider a micro framework like Slim if you:

-* meet the "Minimum Skillset for Slim" list (see above)
+* meet the "minimum skill set for Slim" list (see above)
 * need performance, efficiency, full control and flexibility
 * feel experienced enough, and you know what you are doing
 * really value standard interfaces like PSR-7 and PSR-15